anatoliyv/AssistantKit/README.md

 let _ = UIFont(name: "Arial", size: CGFloat(exactSize))
 ```

-*Important notice:* This method can return `nil` if you pass empty array as a parameter.
+*Important notice:* This method can return `nil` if you pass an empty array as a parameter.
 Be careful with implicit unwrapping.

 After that your font will be:
 - 12 for 3.5" inches (older devices)